OracleCPS/Visual-Builder-Cloud-Service_VBCS/workshops/workshop-template/LabGuide100.md

 - With the web application now created, expand the `Flows` hierarchy.
 Right click the `main-start` file and rename it to `landing`.
 This will be the landing page for our app (alternatively, think of it as an index.html file for any other app you may have built)

+- Create a new file by pressing the `+` button, and naming the page `specific-country`

 - The wep application has been successfully set up at this point.
 Before we begin building the Front End UI, let's set up our REST connection.

 ### **STEP 2**: Create the REST API Connection